metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 #### _Key Injuries_

 The Eagles best offensive player in Miles Sanders is expected to miss a week, at least.
+On top of that, a whole bunch of key starters on both sides of the ball are dealing with injuries, some more than others.
+If Javon Hargrave isn't fully, Philadelphia loses quite a bit of teeth along its defensive front.

+Detroit's healthy, for the most part.

 #### _History_